0xTCG/sequre/README.md

 To run the same procedure on multiple machines, [install](#quick-start) Sequre and reconfigure the network within Sequre's [settings file](dsl/settings.seq) at each machine separatelly.

-Example network configuration at `dsl/settings.seq` (the addresses are fictional):
+Example network configuration (`dsl/settings.seq` --- the addresses are fictional):
 ```python
 # IPs
 TRUSTED_DEALER = '8.8.8.8'  # localhost